jamesbowman/openexrpython/README.md

     pip install git+https://github.com/jamesbowman/openexrpython.git

-If you prefer, you can clone it and run the setup.py file.
-Use the following commands to get a copy from Github and install all dependencies:
+If you prefer, you can clone it and run the `setup.py` file as well.
+Use the following commands to get a copy from Github and do the installation:

     git clone https://github.com/jamesbowman/openexrpython
     cd openexrpython